AmTran: Facilities

 AmTran buses were produced in the former Ward factory in Conway, Arkansas.
-In 1999, the company expanded production capacity as it opened a second facility in Tulsa, Oklahoma.
-Coinciding with the 2000 introduction of the IC-series, the Tulsa facility became home to all conventional-style bus bodies.
+In December 1999, Navistar announced a $45 million plan to open a second AmTran school bus manufacturing plant in Tulsa, Oklahoma.
+The facility took over a former aircraft plant near the Tulsa International Airport, creating approximately 500 jobs.
+Coinciding with the 2000 introduction of the IC, the Tulsa facility became home to all conventional-style bus bodies.
 The Conway factory remained in production, manufacturing the FE and RE-Series transit-style bus bodies.

-After AmTran became IC Corporation (later IC Bus), the Conway facility ended full-scale bus production in January 2010 (following the discontinuation of the FE-Series); originally repurposed for parts fabrication and production, the factory was sold off by Navistar in 2014.
+After AmTran became IC Corporation (now IC Bus), the Conway facility ended full-scale bus production in January 2010 (following the discontinuation of the FE-Series); originally repurposed for parts fabrication and production, the factory was sold off by Navistar in 2014.